The tangential $k$-Cauchy-Fueter complexes and Hartogs' phenomenon over the right quaternionic Heisenberg group: Introduction

 for a domain $\Omega $ in $\mathscr{H} $, where

 for fixed $k=0,1,\cdots$, and $\odot^{p}\mathbb{C}^{2}$ is the $p$-th symmetric power of $\mathbb{C}^2.$ They are the quaternionic counterpart of $\bar{\partial}_b$-complex over the Heisenberg group in the theory of several complex variables.
 They have the same form as the $k$-Cauchy-Fueter complexes on $\mathbb{H}^n$ (cf. Remark \ref{rem:kk}), but $\mathscr{D}_{j}$'s are given in terms of left invariant vector fields (\ref{eq:D-j-1}) (\ref{eq:D-j-2}) (\ref{eq:D-j-3}), which are differential operators of variable coefficients.
 So we can not use the computational algebraic method in \cite{Colombo} to construct these complexes.
+This family of complexes are natural in the sense that they can be viewed as restriction to the hypersurface $\mathcal{S}$ of the complexes on $\mathbb{H}^{n+1},$ but not natural in the sense that they are not invariant under the conformal transformation group ${\rm Sp}(2(n+2),1)$ of $\mathscr H$ (cf. Subsection \ref{sub25}).

 $\mathscr{D}_{0}$ in (\ref{cf}) is called the \emph{tangential $k$-Cauchy-Fueter operator}.
 A $\odot^{k}\mathbb{C}^{2}$-valued distribution $f$ on $\Omega$ is called \emph{$k$-CF} if $\mathscr{D}_{0}f=0$ in the sense of distributions.
-The space of all $k$-CF functions on $\Omega$ is denoted by $\mathcal{A}_k(\Omega).$ A $1$-CF function is also called \emph{anti-CRF function} in \cite{Ivanov} \cite{Ivanov10}.
-Such functions play an important role in the study of psudo-Einstein equation over the quaternionic Heisenberg group \cite{Ivanov10}.
+The space of all $k$-CF functions on $\Omega$ is denoted by $\mathcal{A}_k(\Omega).$ A $1$-CF function is also called \emph{anti-CRF function} in \cite{Ivanov,Ivanov10}.
+Such functions play an important role in the study of pseudo-Einstein equation over the quaternionic Heisenberg group \cite{Ivanov10}.

-On the other hand, when the hypersurface is the boundary of the Siegel upper half space, i.e. the defining function in (\ref{S}) is given by the corresponding group is the \emph{left quaternionic Heisenberg group} $\mathbb{H}^n\times{\rm Im}\,\mathbb{H}$ with the multiplication given by
+On the other hand, when the hypersurface is the boundary of the Siegel upper half space, i.e. the defining function in (\ref{S}) is given by the corresponding group is the \emph{left quaternionic Heisenberg group} $\widetilde{\mathscr H}:=\mathbb{H}^n\times{\rm Im}\,\mathbb{H}$ with the multiplication given by